 Cakes: Metal bakeware is the ultimate heat conductor.
-It heats up fast and cools down quickly, making them ideal for cakes and cookies.
+They heat up fast and cool down quickly, making them ideal for cakes and cookies.

 Cookies: Aluminum cookie sheets are the most versatile.
 Their light color prevents unwanted overcooking or browning.
 They dissipate heat quickly to prevent overcooking after being removed from the oven.
 Sheets with shallow sides or no sides are best.
 Tall sides prevent the heat from getting to the cookies for proper baking.
 Don’t use cookie sheets that are so large that air cannot circulate around the oven.

-Non-stick surfaces are coated with Teflon which tends to warp.
-This can cause issues for those who may be sensitive to toxins or chemicals.
+All non-stick surfaces are coated with Teflon which tends to warp.
+This can cause issues for those who may be sensitive to its toxins or chemicals.
 Even though they clean up easily, they do not usually perform as well.